 Using thin chicken breast cutlets makes this a fast and easy dish to prepare and cook.

-Unless the boneless chicken breast halves are quite small, I like to slice them horizontally to make cutlets, and 2 or 3 large chicken breast halves might be plenty for 4 servings.
-If your chicken breasts are quite small, use four and flatten to an even thickness.
+Unless the boneless chicken breast halves are quite small, slice them horizontally to make cutlets, and 2 or 3 large chicken breast halves might be plenty for 4 servings.
+If your chicken breasts are quite small, use four and gently flatten them to an even thickness.

 Serve the chicken with mashed potatoes or fries, along with coleslaw or a tossed salad.